EventStore/EventStore.UI/README.md

 Currently there are two ways to run the new UI:

-* Open `index.html` located int `src` folder in browser.
+* Open `index.html` located in the `src` folder in browser.
-* Execute `gulp connect` - this command [gulp-connect](https://github.com/avevlad/gulp-connect) run webserver with LiveReload (see dev section for info how to set up gulp if you are new to it) - `gulp connect` needs `gulp` to run, please see Dev information on how to install it.
+* Execute `gulp connect` - this command [gulp-connect](https://github.com/avevlad/gulp-connect) runs webserver with LiveReload (see dev section for info on how to set up gulp if you are new to it) - `gulp connect` needs `gulp` to run, please see Dev information on how to install it.

 ## Dev

-To start developing it's best to install few things
+To start developing it's best to install a few things

-#### 1. install [node.js](http://nodejs.org/) if you havent done that already
+#### 1. install [node.js](http://nodejs.org/) if you haven't done that already
 #### 2. install [gulp.js](http://gulpjs.com/)

 ```